Archives: Resources

 More than half the population supports gay marriage and families.
 So when will abortion and women’s rights to reproductive self-determination be a cultural norm?

-Introducing medication abortion into public sector facilities in KwaZulu-Natal, South Africa: An operations research study Global progress to reduce maternal deaths from unsafe abortion is inadequate.
-Clarifying abortion values and attitudes, using upd …
+Costs of postabortion care in public sector health facilities in Malawi: A cross-sectional survey Global progress to reduce maternal deaths from unsafe abortion is inadequate.
+Clarifying abortion values and attitudes, using updated WHO safe abortion te …

 The stigma that often surrounds abortion and anyone associated with it—women, providers, pharmacists and advocates—contributes to abortion’s social, medical and legal marginalization.
 At Ipas, we know that stigmatizing abortion is inherently harmful to women’s health — preventing them from getting the care they deserve.